AnggaR96s/Reforestation/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## How many South Americans does it take to change a lightbulb?
+A Brazilian